vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Ptolemy wrote a treatise on astrology known as the “Tetrabiblos" which long remained the Bible of the astrologers.

 After Ptolemy, there were no great figure in astronomy except few commentators and workers of mediocre ability like Theon of Alexandria (about 370 A.D.), who initiated the false theory of trepidation of the equinoxes, and Paulus of Alexandria (fl.
 378 A.D.) who wrote an 'astrological introduction.
-He is supposed to have been the inspirer of the Indian Siddhanta known as 'Paulisa' Siddhanta (vide $ 56), but this hypothesis started by Alberuni has never been proved.
+He is supposed to have been the inspirer of the Indian Siddhānta known as 'Paulisa' Siddhānta (vide $ 56), but this hypothesis started by Alberuni has never been proved.
 With the advent of Christianty, and after murder of the learned Hypatia (415 A.D.), the 'light' goes out of Greece.

 The Greek contributions to astronomy are :